interpss/DeepMachineLearning/README.md

 # TensorFlow Based Deep Machine Learning (ML) For Power System Analysis

 The purpose of this InterPSS project is to explore the possibility to apply the Deep Machine Learning (ML) approach to power system analysis.
-Google's [TensorFlow](https://www.tensorflow.org/) is used as the ML engine, while InterPSS object model is used as the power system analysis/simulation model to 1) generate training data to train the neural network model; 2) provide service for checking model prediction accuracy.
+Google's [TensorFlow](https://www.tensorflow.org/) is used as the ML engine, while InterPSS is used to provide power system analysis/simulation model service: 1) to generate training data to train the neural network model; 2) provide service for checking model prediction accuracy.

 ## System Architecture

 ![architecture](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/dmp_architecture.png)

-InterPSS ML system includes the following three main components:
+InterPSS ML system architecture is shown in the above figure.
+It includes the following three main components:

 * **Google [TensorFlow](https://www.tensorflow.org/) ML engine**